ibm-cloud-docs/FileStorage/mounting-nsf-file-storage.md

 # Mounting NFS/File Storage

 The process for mounting our Endurance/Performance File Storage is pretty much the same, but since the mount is NFS we can specify some additional options using the Options= line in the mount file.
 In the following example we are setting the NFS to mount at /data/www .
-Note the NFS mount point of the file storage instance can be obtained from the File Storage listing pageor via call to API -SoftLayer_Network_Storage::getNetworkMountAddress().
+Note the NFS mount point of the file storage instance can be obtained from the File Storage listing pageor via call to API -`SoftLayer_Network_Storage::getNetworkMountAddress()`.

 ```
 $ cat data-www.mount